Simplicius of Cilicia: Cosmology

-From the point of view of Simplicius, the error of the Manichaeans also goes back to a legitimate concern: They raised the bad to an independent principle so that they didn't have to trace it back to God.
-So they wanted to avoid attributing the cause of evil to the absolutely good deity.
-In doing so, however, they “fell into the fire while fleeing the smoke”; the apparent way out has become their undoing, because they have taken up a nonsensical position.
-According to them, good has voluntarily exposed itself to the influence of the opposing power in battle and has suffered losses in the process.
+However, for Simplicius, the error of the Manichaeans also goes back to a legitimate concern: they raised the bad to an independent principle so that they didn't have to trace it back to God, who was supposed to be absolutely good.
+However, in doing so, the “fell into the fire while fleeing the smoke” by taking up a nonsensical position.
+The Manichaean idea of a struggle between two original principles presupposes that one principle attacks the other, according to them, good has voluntarily exposed itself to the influence of the opposing power in battle and has suffered losses in the process.
 This is absurd according to Simplicius' argument: if the good were to behave in this way, it would be unreasonable and incapable and therefore bad.
 A truly absolute good cannot enter into a fight at all; it is beyond the reach of anything bad.

-The Manichaean idea of a struggle between two original principles presupposes that one principle attacks the other, that is, penetrates into its area.
-But this is impossible with principles which are by their very nature absolutely opposed to each other, for in contact with the other one would either have to change its nature or be annihilated.
-Both are excluded by definition.
-Moreover, Simplicius accused the Manichaeans of taking away from man the realm of what fell within his competence because it relieved him of the responsibility for his ethical decisionsoaths.
+Simplicius also accused the Manichaeans of taking away from man the realm of what fell within his competence because it relieved him of the responsibility for his ethical decisions and oaths.
 If an eternal, powerful principle of evil is the cause of evil, then it is also the cause of human error.
 A person's bad actions can then no longer be traced back to himself, because in this case he is exposed to an overpowering influence and his self-determination is revoked.

+Ethics

+According to Simplicius, the Enchiridion is aimed at readers who will implement the advice about the distinction in their lives between "what is up to us" (ta eph' hēmín), and everything else.
+Simplicius saw his task as a commentator as helping the reader to better understand what "is up to us," the matters about which the soul can make free decisions, which he considered the primary determinant of whether a good life is good and a bad life is bad.
+Simplicius also addressed potential deterministic and fatalistic objections that may be raised against this concept, that “what is up to us” does not exist at all because human action is determined by coincidences or necessities and not by free will.

+In response to Epictetus's view that a student of philosophy should radically turn away from his previous habits, however, Simplicius distanced himself from what he considered unrealistic the demands of radical Stoicism.
+Here Simplicius applied Plato's metaphor of the irrational "inner child" who strives for sensual pleasure and develops unnecessary fear due to false ideas.
+According to Platonic understanding, this child should not be killed, but taught and trained, education (Paideia) is "the improvement of the child in us by the educator in us."